microsoft/hlsl-specs/proposals/infra/INF-0002-root-signature-in-clang.md

 A new AST node HLSLRootSignatureDecl will be added to represent the root signature in the AST.
-To avoid parsing root signature string twice, HLSLRootSignatureDecl will save the parsed root siganture instead of the string.
+To avoid parsing root signature string twice, HLSLRootSignatureDecl will save the parsed root signature instead of the string.

 HLSLRootSignatureDecl will be looked like this: